chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 On Digital Alliance of Canada clusters
 """"""""""""""""""""""""""""""""""""""
 The same script applies for launching all cases on a cluster.
 The advantage is that we send jobs to the scheduler, meaning that we can run multiple simulations at a time, instead of doing it one after the other.
-The only difference is the command line to launch the batch script.
+The only difference is the command line to launch the job script.

 Add these steps to your code: